-- Make sure that your profile includes suitable and relevant keywords – otherwise you won’t easily be found
+- Make sure that your profile includes suitable and relevant keywords – an incomplete profile makes it hard to be found

 - Use only professional photos – photos taken at the office holiday party don’t count